itenium-be/blog-posts/_drafts/design/2023-12-24-tidy-first.md

 * optionality
 * time/value of money
 * coupling & cohesion
-* capability of dealing with uncertainity and change
+* capability of dealing with uncertainty and change
 * reversible changes
 * ...